 Range chemistry vs. the LSI

 Traditional pool chemistry is taught using ranges for each parameter, (e.g. pH should ideally be 7.4-7.6, total alkalinity 80-120 ppm, calcium hardness 200-400 ppm, etc.).
 We at Orenda call this range chemistry, which we argue matters less than LSI balance.
-That being said, we think that understanding general chemistry ranges that are based on maintaining LSI balance at different temperatures can be helpful.
-So we created the chart below.
+Individual parameters are fine, as long as they are used within the context of the LSI as a whole.

-You may notice how some of these targets are outside of the traditional textbook ranges.
-This was intentional.
-Remember that we at Orenda prioritize the LSI, and in order to maintain LSI balance, textbook ranges do not always work.
+To maintain LSI balance year-round, textbook ranges do not always work.
 Here's a screenshot showing how 'perfectly balanced' water (based on textbook ranges) fails to maintain LSI balance in cold water:

 Now we have context for the main topic for this article.
 We are about to introduce a concept to you that you may not have ever heard of unless you have taken one of our classes at a trade show or private training event.
 The principal concept is to contain pH while maintaining LSI balance.
 The two can be difficult to do at the same time unless you have a favorable ratio of calcium hardness to total alkalinity (CH: TA).
 Let's dive in.